 Baseline data from the prior year reflects room for improvement in several areas and the principal, her supervisor and the school leadership team decides to focus on ensuring a safe, high performing learning environment for staff and students.
 Together, the principal and her supervisor focus on the principal's role in establishing a safe, high-performing environment and identify skills to be developed that are aligned to this growth area.
-They then set a target for improvement based on specific measures in the survey, aiming for an increase of 7% in the number of stakeholders who agreed or strongly agreed that that there was growth in the identified area.
-Results at the end of the school year show that the principal had met her target, with an increase of 9%.
+They then set a target for improvement based on specific measures in the survey, aiming for an increase of $7^{\%}$ in the number of stakeholders who agreed or strongly agreed that there was growth in the identified area.
+Results at the end of the school year show that the principal had met her target, with an increase of $9^{\%}$.

-Measure and Target Results (Target met?)
-Percentage of teachers, family members and other respondents agreeing or strongly agreeing that the principal had taken effective action to establish a safe, effective learning environment would increase from 71% to 78%.
-Yes; results at the end of the year showed an increase of 9% to 80% of respondents agreeing or strongly agreeing.
-Stakeholder Feedbac Stakeholder Feedback Rating: "Proficient"
+Measure and Target

+Percentage of teachers, family members and other respondents agreeing or strongly agreeing that the principal had taken effective action to establish a safe, effective learning environment would increase from 71[%] to 78[%].